From all of us at The Trapshooting Academy, we wish you a brilliant Holiday Season!

 - LTS Lady: Sacha Kucey

-- ‘Dwight Cowan’ Trapshooting Excellence award: Matthew VanHaaren (for dedication and commitment) & Alex Lazich (for most improved new shooter)
+- ‘Dwight Cowan’ Trapshooting Excellence award: Matthew VanHaaren (for dedication and commitment) & Alex Lazich (for the most improved new shooter)

 Congratulations to all winners!